 There are a host of moral problems surrounding intelligent technology.
 Perhaps the two main ones are 1) the economic problem (automation and job loss) and 2) the existential risk problem (wayward technology destroying all humans).
 Both are real and deserve serious attention.

 But the coolest problem is about the moral standing of machines.
-It is all the rage.
 To simplify, we can call it the ‘moral machine’ problem: at which point is a piece of technology a member of the moral community?
 When does a robot have rights?
 And how will we know when/that they do?
 Can we ever think of a machine as a person or moral agent?
-(Dave Gunkel calls it the ‘machine question‘)
+In a 2017 book, David Gunkel calls it the ‘machine question‘.

 People find this topic to be very exciting.
 Yet something confuses me.